sonlam1102/vihsd/README.md

 - The deep neural networks includes: TextCNN and GRU.
 Code stored in file: _ViHSD_DNN.jpynb_
 - The transformer models includes: m-bert cased, m-bert uncased, xlm-r, and DistilBERT.
 Code stored in file: _ViHSD_multilingual_Transformers.ipynb_

+** To access the dataset, please refer to this link: https://huggingface.co/datasets/sonlam1102/vihsd

 **Please cite the following paper if you use this dataset:**

 ```